pablouser1/ProxiTok/README.md

 Move the .env.example file to .env and modify it.

 ### Apache
-If you are using Apache you don't have to do anything more
+You don't have to do anything more

 ### Nginx
 Add the following to your config (you can modify the tiktok-viewer part if you have or not a subdir):